gamozolabs/rv32i_jit/README.md

 backend that isn't x86, you only have to implement a very small assembler to get support for your architecture!

+# Features

+- Byte-level permissions (can add ASAN-level protections to binary code)
+- Scales linearly with cores (nothing shared between cores or using Linux syscalls)
+- PC-level code coverage that converges to no overhead since it stops reporting once hit
+- Easy-to-use interface (read and write registers, handle vmexits as needed)
+- Out-performs Linux by a significant margin for process startup and forking
+- Simple code which is designed to be easy to hook and modify
+- Differential resetting of VMs based on dirtied memory
+- Easy-to-port backend for making a JIT for your desired architecture, only about ~300 LoC to implement a fully-featured backend

 # Example

 The current example in the tree (as of `0521ad1`) demonstrates spinning up